 Music Director & Conductor

-Chris Marra is currently the Director of Instrumental Activities at Seton Hill University.
+Dr. Chris Marra is currently the Director of Instrumental Activities at Seton Hill University.
 As a part of his duties, Chris is the conductor of the Westmoreland Symphonic Winds, the Sinfonia Chamber Orchestra, and teaches courses in music education and conducting.
-He is also currently completing a Ph.D in Music Education with an emphasis in wind band conducting from the University of Michigan.
+He has recently completed his Ph.D in Music Education with an emphasis in wind band conducting from the University of Michigan.
 Prior to doctoral studies, Chris taught high school band and orchestra for 10 years in San Jose, CA where he held board positions with the CMEA Bay Section and the California Band Directors Association.
 Chris holds a B.S. in Music Education from Duquesne University and an MM in Music Education with an emphasis in wind band conducting from Northwestern University.
 Chris is also an active clinician and adjudicator within several state organizations as well as Drum Corps International.